 Meanwhile the Partners are creating an interim service location - the Survivor Resource Center (SRC) is a much smaller, first stage version of an FJC.
-Here the SRC will have approximately 15 staff colocated and will serve victims of abuse by referral, who have been identified as highest risk in our community.
+Here, the SRC will have approximately 15 staff collocated and will serve victims of abuse by referral, who have been identified as highest risk in our community.
 The Agency is serving as the administrative lead and will be the leaseholder, as well as the coordinator of partnership activities for the SRC.
 The Agency expects the SRC to be in existence approximately three years.
-Each entity with staff located in the SRC entered into a usage agreement which documented their contractual financial obligation to pay specific operational expenses over this three year period that the SRC is expected to operate.
-During the year ended June 30, 2021, the Agency recognized approximately \$230,000 of revenues in the accompanying statement of activities related to the usage agreement.
+Each entity with staff located in the SRC entered into a usage agreement which documented their contractual financial obligation to pay specific operational expenses over this three-year period that the SRC is expected to operate.
+During the years ended June 30, 2022 and 2021, the Agency recognized approximately \$279,000 and \$230,000, respectively, of revenues in the accompanying statements of activities related to the usage agreement.